plomino/PlominoDoc/docs/overview.rst

 *Author* **items**.
 Another form, say *Trip*, may create documents with items like *Departure*, *Destination* and *Passenger*.
 Documents are simply generic bags of items.
-They are both created and viewed using forms, that render the items found on the document using fields corresponding fields on the form.
+They are both created and viewed using forms, that render the items found on the document using the corresponding fields on the form.
 (Note that a given form may not have fields for all the items on the document, and there may be fields that do not correspond to items but that render values based on other items or other documents.)